Skip to main content

 That finding rearranged how behavioral scientists think about change.
 Environment beats willpower.
 Every time.

-If you drink too much, don't keep wine in the house.
-If you snack at night, don't stock the pantry.
+If you drink too much, do not keep wine in the house.
+If you snack at night, do not stock the pantry.
 If you doomscroll in bed, charge the phone in the kitchen.
 These sound obvious.
-That's the point.
+That is the point.
 The obvious moves are the ones that work, because they remove the cue entirely instead of asking you to resist it a hundred times a day.

 Make the bad habit harder by 20 seconds.
 Make the alternative easier by 20 seconds.
-That's usually enough.
+That is usually enough.
 For a deeper playbook on this, read environment design for habits.

 Step 5: Add External Accountability